index

 Duration: 70 years η00.20\eta_0 \approx 0.20 (early information society) ηsat0.31\eta_{\text{sat}} \approx 0.31 (networked global economy) Crisis: Information overload, privacy collapse, algorithmic manipulation, attention economy Breakthrough: Artificial intelligence enabling cognitive automation

-Current position: Entering crisis phase with overhead exceeding bankruptcy threshold.
-The saturation characteristics—diminishing returns from additional data, computational costs growing superlinearly, alignment problems emerging—indicate approaching breakdown.
+Current position: Entering the crisis phase with overhead approaching saturation.
+The characteristics—diminishing returns from additional data, computational costs growing superlinearly, alignment problems emerging—indicate an approaching breakdown.

 Quantitative Pattern

-Plotting cycle duration against starting overhead reveals exponential relationship:
+Plotting cycle duration against starting overhead reveals an exponential relationship:

 CycleDuration (years)η0\eta_0ηsat\eta_{\text{sat}}Δη\Delta\eta